awsdocs/amazon-s3-userguide/doc_source/enable-server-access-logging.md

      1. aws s3api put-bucket-policy --bucket awsexamplebucket1-logs --policy file://policy.json
      ```

-     `Policy.json` is a JSON document in the current folder that contains the bucket policy:
+     `Policy.json` is a JSON document in the current folder that contains the bucket policy\.
+To use this bucket policy, replace the example values\.

      ```
      {